Luca1991/NDSFactory/README.md

 you can use in the packing process.

-# Know Limitations/Possible Future Features/Bugs
+# Known Limitations/Possible Future Features/Bugs

 * Add support for roms with OVERLAY
 * Add support to decode FAT Files (extract single files one by one)